 Saturday, March 28

-64 degrees this morning, so we had breakfast and headed to the bird feeding station.
-Waited 45 minute past 8:00 and the went to the office to inquire.
-Apparently they have some volunteers that do this and they have until 9:00, but we opt to skip it.
+64 degrees this morning, so we had breakfast outside and headed to the bird feeding station.
+Waited 45 minutes past 8:00 and the went to the office to inquire.
+Apparently they have some volunteers that fill the feeders and they have until 9:00, but we opt to skip it.
 (There were quite a few grackles, blackbirds and doves waiting also.)

 |